telerik/report-server-docs/user-guide/report-server-manager-overview.md

 ## Page Size

 The Page Size indicates the number of items that would be listed per page.
 You may choose between the values `10, 20, 50, 100`.
 The default is `20`.
-The number of the items per page and the total number of items is displayed at the bottom of the page, in the right corner of the footer.
+The number of the items per page and the total number of items is displayed at the bottom of the page, in the right corner of the footer (see the image above).

-You may navigate between the pages through the buttons at the left corner of the footer.
+You may navigate between the pages through the buttons at the left corner of the footer as shown in the image.

 The Page Size is kept in the [browser's Window Local Storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
 This means that the page size is applied for each client individually.
 The local storage property name is `pageSize`.